anetczuk/gdtype-python/README.md

 Installation does not require special preparation.
 Simply copy `src/gdtype` directory into your project directory tree and import it in script.

+In addition there are two install scripts:
+1. `/src/install-package.sh` which installs **copy** of package into Python directory
+2. `/src/install-devel.sh` which installs package in *editable* mode (symlinks) into Python directory

 ## Running tests